AFM MEASUREMENT AND IMAGING SERVICES

 - Cross sections

 - Mechanical characterization and phase mapping: adhesion, modulus and dissipation

-- Magnetic domains, magnetization hysteresis, magnetic coercive field.
+- Magnetic domains, magnetization hysteresis, and magnetic coercive field.

 - Surface potential and work function.

-- Piezoelectric domains, polarization vector and switching, ferroelectric coercive field.
+- Piezoelectric domains, polarization vector and switching, and ferroelectric coercive field.

 - Quantified topography/ roughness of very smooth samples